 New York baseball fans can be found all over the world, and they are often looking for Yankees tickets to home and away games.
 For 25 years, our company has been supplying baseball fans with all sorts of tickets for games in New York, and on the road.
 If you are looking for the best seats in the market, we have you covered.

 Believe it or not, the New York Yankees did not begin as the New York Yankees.
 They originally were formed in Baltimore as the Baltimore Orioles.
 After just two years in Baltimore, they moved up to New York and took on the name of the New York Highlanders.
 In 1913, they changed their name to the Yankees, and that remains in place to this day.
-Throughout their history the Yankees have called six buildings home.
-First they played in Oriole Park in Baltimore.
+Throughout their history, the Yankees have called six buildings home.
+First, they played in Oriole Park in Baltimore.
 After they moved to New York they played in Hilltop Park from 1903 to 1912.
-In 1913 they moved to Polo Grounds were they played from 1913 to 1922.
+In 1913 they moved to Polo Grounds where they played from 1913 to 1922.
 In 1923 they moved into the first Yankee stadium.
-For two years they played in Shea Stadium, 1974, and 1975, before moving back to Yankee Stadium were played until 2008.
+For two years they played in Shea Stadium, 1974, and 1975, before moving back to Yankee Stadium where played until 2008.
 In 2009 they moved into the New Yankee Stadium, which is their home now.

-The New York Yankees are coming off a better than expected 2016 season.
+The New York Yankees are coming off a better-than-expected 2016 season.
 They finished the season with a record 84-78, fading in September, and putting themselves out of Wild Card contention.
-Their late season slow down put them five games out of contention at the end.
-For the first time in a long time, the Yankees have a clear direction, and that direction is a full blown rebuild.
+Their late-season slowdown put them five games out of contention at the end.
+For the first time in a long time, the Yankees have a clear direction, and that direction is a full-blown rebuild.

 A year ago, the New York Yankees were projected to be one of the worst teams in the American League as they continued through their roster rebuild.
-Instead, they got the best rookie campaign in baseball history from right fielder Aaron Judge, who had the following stat line: 52 home runs, 114 RBI’s, and an OPS of 1.049.
+Instead, they got the best rookie campaign in baseball history from right fielder Aaron Judge, who had the following stat line: 52 home runs, 114 RBIs, and an OPS of 1.049.
 He finished second in the AL MVP vote behind Astros shortstop Jose Altuve.
 There is more to this lineup than Judge though.
 There is shortstop Didi Gregorius, a man who Brian Cashman is receiving accolades for “buying low” on, after the retirement of Derek Jeter.
 There is also catcher/designated hitter Gary Sanchez, a man who was originally thought to be the eventual face of the new Yankees.
 Then there is the Bombers mega off-season acquisition, outfielder Giancarlo Stanton from the Marlins.

+The New York Yankees won 100 games to the number a year ago, which gave them the home field in the Wild Card play-in game.
+After defeating the Oakland Athletics in a very surprising 1-0 game, the Yankees moved on to face the eventual World Series champion Boston Red Sox in the National League Division Series.
+The Red Sox disposed of them in four games.
+As their win/loss record was awesome in 2018, where did the team think that they could improve for the next season?
+Their first order of business was to bring back starting pitcher C.C.
+Sabathia for one more season.
+2019 will be the last go around for Sabathia, who is headed for Cooperstown after he retires.
+Next, they made a very significant trade, sending left-handed pitcher Justus Sheffield, right-handed pitcher Erik Swanson, and outfielder Dom Thompson-Williams to the Seattle Mariners for starting pitcher James Paxton.
+They made two more trades before November ended, sending right-handed pitcher Drew Finley to the Dodgers for outfielder Tim Locastro and infielder Ronald Torreyes to the Cubs for a player to be named later.
+In December they added free agent starting pitcher J.A.
+Happ for two seasons and also added left-handed pitchers Danny Columbine and Rex Brothers on minor league contracts.
 After the calendar turned to January they made a ton of moves.
 First, they added outfielder Billy Burns on a minor league deal.
 Next, they added shortstop Troy Tulowitzki for one season.
 Then they re-signed first baseman Greg Bird for one season.
-Next, they added free agent infielder DJ LeMahieu for two seasons and left-handed pitcher Zach Britton for three seasons.
+Next, they added free-agent infielder DJ LeMahieu for two seasons and left-handed pitcher Zach Britton for three seasons.
 Next, they signed free agent right-handed pitcher Adam Ottavino for three seasons.
 Then they extended Luis Severino for four seasons and outfielder Aaron Hicks for seven seasons.
 To top it all off, they settled arbitration with a slew of players highlighted by outfielder Aaron Judge, catcher Austin Romine, and infielder Glyber Torres.
 The Yankees are all set for a big 2019, but how far can they go?